AP US History Score Calculator

 How to Use the APUSH Exam Calculator

 Our free APUSH score calculator is designed to help you estimate your AP US History exam score quickly and easily.
-Whether you're preparing for your first attempt or retaking the exam, this tool provides valuable insights into your current performance level.
+By inputting your section-specific performance, this tool simulates the official weighted scoring methodology used by the College Board to predict your final AP score (1-5).

 Step 1: Enter Your MCQ Score